Advertising of Health Products and Services

 Key points to be aware of

 Advertising can be beneficial or harmful.
 It can be utilised in a beneficial way to provide information about a doctor’s skills, expertise and services, and enable patients to make informed decisions about their care or treatment.
-However should the advertisement contain false, misleading or deceptive information, it could have a harmful effect.
+However, should the advertisement contain false, misleading or deceptive information, it could have a harmful effect.
 For example, it might foster unrealistic expectations, cause a patient to seek treatment that is not clinically indicated, or create unfounded fear about a person’s health (all of which is prohibited).

 Claims made or information provided in an advertisement must be truthful and balanced and products or services must not be glamourised.
 Care must also be taken not to allow advertising to reinforce stereotypes of a particular person or group of people.